eduard-ungureanu/restore-missing-tb-templates/README.md

 In this video, the template that is being recreated is for All Posts:  https://share.getcloudapp.com/p9uArB0E.

 ### Step 3
-Once everything is restore **please deactivate and delete the plugin from your server**
+Once everything is restore, **please, deactivate and delete the plugin from your server**.